-This reinforces the overall rationale for the project which sets out to create high value jobs in an area of Essex noted by the SELEP as requiring such an intervention (see section 2.4).
+The overall rationale for the project sets out to create high value jobs in an area of Essex noted by the SELEP as requiring such an intervention (see section 2.4).
 Creating office space is not a key commercial driver for the University of Essex which as a charity with objectives of furthering education and research is focused on creating high value employment opportunities and embedding commercial links with our research activities.